Are those termite swarmers that you see?

-Another key feature to look for in identifying termites are mud tubes.
+Another key feature to look for in identifying termites is mud tubes.
 Mud tubes, also called tunnels, are covered structures termites create to move from the ground to the structure.
 These tubes indicate that termites are present and need to exterminated.

-If you see any signs of termite activity please call the company that currently has your home under contract.
+If you see any signs of termite activity, please call the company that currently has your home under contract.
 If you do not have termite control on your house, contact us today for a free inspection.
 An inspection and quote are free.